kevinpt/opbasm/_sources/rst/tutorial.txt

 Higher level languages employ a calling convention where they save registers not deemed as temporaries onto a stack at the beginning of a subroutine and restore these saved values before returning.
 This allows you to reuse the same register for different purposes in your program.
 The stack is a region of memory that expands as more data is pushed onto it and shrinks as data is popped off.
 Most processors have special instructions to assist in managing such a stack in RAM but not the PicoBlaze.
 The hardware call stack is dedicated to storing only return addresses and is unavailable for general purpose use.
 It is possible, however, to create a stack in the scratchpad memory and emulate the behavior of push and pop operations.

-We reserve a register to function as a stack pointer.
+To accomplish this we reserve a register to function as a stack pointer.
 It will hold an index into scratchpad memory that always points to the next free location on the stack.
 Pushes and pops will manipulate this pointer and move data to and from the scratchpad memory.

 .. code-block:: picoblaze